The Bicentennial Experience

 As the centrepiece event of the Singapore Bicentennial, this multimedia sensory experience brings you back in time to witness key moments in Singapore’s transformation from as far back as 1299.

 From Singapore to Singaporean: The Bicentennial Experience brings to life Singapore’s momentous evolution from 1299, shaped by wider regional and global shifts.
-It comprises an immersive, cinematic ticketed experience within the Fort Canning Centre, and a free and easy exploration through interactive pavilions within the greenery of Fort Gate.
+It comprises an immersive, ticketed experience within the Fort Canning Centre, and a free and easy exploration through pavilions within the greenery of Fort Gate.

 Act 1: Beginnings